casonpollak/cason_2025/navigation/about.md

 ---
 ## As a conversation Starter

-Here are some places I have lived.
+Here are some important places in my life.

 <comment>
 Flags are made using Wikipedia images